gynyc/C2HBASE/README.md

 First is libraries rely :

 	apache/hbase native client rely on GFLAGS,glog ,Wangle(C++ networking library) which depends fizz, folly(FOLLY_LIBRARIES),and so on.
-These librarys are completed by google and facebook.
+	 These libraries are completed by google or facebook.

 	c2hbase only just use Poco and C++ standard library, I think that is ok,good enough.